Kim-Arcena/Aqualify-App/README.md

-# Aqualify-App
-This is our mobile application project.
-This is a productivity app has a focus timer and notes.
-The longer the users stay focus(by not touching their phones), the cleaner the ocean.
+It is a mobile appllication (complemented with a web application) that helps the users to become more focused and be less distracted by their mobile devices.
+With the use of gamification and the Pomodoro technique, they must avoid touching their phones in order to keep their virtual aquarium clean.